Previous Page Next Page

 3171 Non-FPS Criminal Matter Referred to Law

-The intake specialist completes an I&R Non-FPS Criminal Matter Referred to Law when a report is about a situation in Texas that includes criminal activity that threatens the health or safety of a child or adult, but that is not included in a report sent to one or more of the following:
+The intake specialist completes an I&R Non-FPS Criminal Matter Referred to Law when a report is about a situation in Texas that meets both of the following criteria:

 If the I&R Non-FPS Criminal Matter Referred to Law involves any mention of human trafficking in Texas, the intake specialist notifies all of the following: